-Keeping it in your breasfeeding basket is a great place because chances are, you’ll be looking into this handy little basket multiple times a day.
+Keeping it in your breasfeeding basket (as long as you don’t have other small children who can gain access to them) is a great place because chances are, you’ll be looking into this handy little basket multiple times a day.

-That means multiple reminders to take your vitamins!
+That means multiple reminders for a new mother to take her vitamins!

 Need prenatal vitamin recommendations?
 Check out Needed.
-An expertly formulated — easy to take powder prenatal with optimal and researched backed dosing of all nutrients NEEDED by moms!
+An expertly formulated — easy to take powder prenatal with optimal and researched-backed dosing of all nutrients NEEDED by moms!
 Don’t miss out on saving 20% off your first order of Needed Prenatals.
-Shop THIS LINK & apply code FITMOMMYSTRONG at checkout.
+Shop THIS LINK & apply code MOMAFTERBABY at checkout.

 Baby wipes are great for everything and anything.
 Why I waited to get them until I had kids I have no idea, but I digress!